Sunday, August 25, 2024

 They asked about my family size, family income, marital status, sexual orientation.
 They asked whether I needed housing or employment assistance, whether I wanted to be in student government, and whether I wanted to play on the school's badminton, bowling, fencing, football, lacrosse, soccer, tennis or wrestling teams.
 One strangely specific (and ungrammatical) question was: "What is the birth year of your youngest child under 18 years of age who receives more than half of their support from you?"

-Again, it seemed a bit much to take a free class, but I eventually got through it and was ready to enroll in the class.
+Again, it seemed a bit much to take a free class, but I eventually got through it and was ready to enroll.
 Yay, finally.

 So I clicked on the "Enroll in class" button and ...
 "Page not found."